 Every active chapter plus regional alumnae delegates gather in one city for a four days of sisterhood, service, learning and voting on new legislation, voting for board members, and sharing ideas.
 Convention is the greatest Omega Phi Alpha event, because you get to meet 100-plus sisters who share the same passion as you do.
 You can explore a new city and new ways to improve your own chapter, plus form new friendships.
 I am ready for some “sunshine and sisterhood” in Phoenix this July!

 Omega Phi Alpha, we celebrate you every day for giving us a place to serve our communities, to grow as leaders and to make friendships forever!
-We especially celebrate the founding OPA sisters from 1967 for spreading their love of service so that we—and future sisters—can continue to spread their love.
+We especially celebrate the founding Omega Phi Alpha sisters from 1967 for spreading their love of service so that we—and future sisters—can continue to spread their love.

 Morgan Mills (Alpha Gamma), Oklahoma State University